 Oligopolists always maintain their dominance in the market and establish high barriers to entry, which makes it hard for new players to enter.
-When giving a thought to entering this market structure, remember that there will be hinders, such as economies of scale and patents, government regulations, and expensive technology.
+When giving thought to entering this market structure, remember that there will be obstacles, such as economies of scale and patents, government regulations, and expensive technology.
 Companies need to overcome these and other challenges if they want to be a part of an oligopoly.

-Examples of oligopoly
+Examples of Oligopolies